Hello and welcome to my Flux XV Bindings review.

 Let’s Break up this text with a Video

 This video is getting a bit old now – but I couldn’t find a more recent one.
-The biggest change for the 2018 and 2019 models has been the addition of the waffle strap in place of the honeycomb strap seen in this video.
+The biggest change for the 2018 and 2019 models has been the addition of the waffle strap in place of the honeycomb strap seen in this video and the 2019 model has a slightly tweaked toe strap.

 Really comfortable.
 I hardly noticed them on, which is always a good sign of comfort.